Vol. III - Appendix G

 - Edith Mary Beale.
 Born 7 October 1916.
 Edith married George Edward Turner in 1940.
 Edith died in 1986.
 George died in 2005.

 - David John Beale.
 Born 1920.
-David died on 27 October 1942 and was buried at El Alemain.
+David died on 27 October 1942 and was buried at El Alemain, Egygt.
 He had been a private in the Royal Sussex Regiment.

-Finally Peter and Sarah's son John Bourner married Sophia Chrismas in 1878.
-Sophia had been previously been married to James Chrismas.
-They had married on 29 January 1876 and James had died in 1877 aged 25 years old.
-Sarah was the daughter of William Stephens.
+Finally Peter and Sarah's son John Bourner married Sophia Christmas in 1878.
+Sophia had been born Sophia Stevens the daughter of William Stevens and had been previously married James Christmas on 29 January 1876.
+James had died in 1877 aged 25 years old.

 In 1891 John, aged 36, blacksmith and his wife were living at The Cloppers, Heathfield.
 John and Sophia had six children: